-Z Visa Type Permitted Activities Prohibited Activities Length of Stay Dependents Process and Timeframe Special Considerations IMMIGRATION H-1B Professionals Employment by U.S. sponsor in a "specialty occupation" .
+Visa Type Permitted Activities Prohibited Activities Eligibility Criteria Length of Stay Dependents Process and Timeframe Special Considerations H-1B Professionals Employment by U.S. sponsor in a "specialty occupation".
 U.S. employment other than with sponsoring H-1B employer.
-Up to six years.
-Extensions beyond six years may be permitted where worker is sponsored for U.S. residency.
-TN Professionals Employment by a U.S. sponsor in an occupation specified in USMCA .
+The U.S. job must require, and the foreign worker must possess, at least a bachelor's degree or equivalent in a particular and closely related course of study. years.
+Extensions beyond six Yes.
+Spouses and unmarried children under age 21 may accompany the principal visa holder and attend school.
+Spouses can apply for work authorization in certain circumstances.
+USCIS approval required prior to visa application.
+USCIS processing is several months unless employer pays for two-week Premium Processing.
+Appointment waiting times at U.S. consulate to apply for H-1B visas vary greatly. option for most of the year.
+Quota exceptions for certain nonprofits and existing H-1B workers may apply.
+Regulated by the U.S. TN Professionals Employment by a U.S. sponsor in an occupation specified in USMCA.
 U.S. employment other than with sponsoring TN employer.
 Citizens of Canada and Mexico.
-U.S. job must match occupation on USMCA list .
-Must have education and/or experience required for occupation by USMCA, which is typically a bachelor's degree or foreign equivalent degree. stay.
+U.S. job must match occupation on USMCA list.
+Must have education and/or experience required for occupation by USMCA, which is typically a bachelor's degree or foreign equivalent degree.
 Must have intent to stay in the United States temporarily.
 Yes.
 Spouses and unmarried children under age 21 may accompany the principal visa holder and attend school but may not work as dependents.
 Canadians apply at U.S. border with sponsorship letter from U.S. employer and supporting documentation.
 Citizens of Mexico must apply for a TN visa at U.S. consulate.
 Appointment waiting times at U.S. consulate to apply for TN visas vary greatly.
-Dependents do not need to be citizens of Canada or Mexico, but dependents must apply for a visa unless they are citizens of Canada.
 Ability Employment by a U.S. sponsor in job related to expertise.
 U.S. employment other than with the sponsoring O-1 employer.
-Individuals who are nationally or internationally renowned and acclaimed for achievements in their field.
-Initially for three years, and then in one-year increments.
+Individuals who are nationally or Initially for three years, and then in one-year increments.
 No maximum stay.
+Yes.
+Spouses and unmarried children under age 21 may accompany the principal visa holder and attend school but may not work as dependents.
+USCIS approval required prior to visa application.
+USCIS processing is several months unless employer pays for two-week Premium Processing.
+Appointment waiting times at U.S. consulate to apply for O-1 visas vary greatly.
 Substantial evidence required, including letters of reference, as well as other specific evidence required by regulation.